flatpak/flatpak.github.io/source/developer.html.haml.markdown

   ### Installing an SDK

   As described above, an SDK is a special type of runtime that is used to build applcations.
 Typically, an SDK is paired with a runtime that will be used by the app at runtime.
-For example the GNOME 3.20 SDK is used to build applications that use the GNOME 3.20 runtime.
+For example the GNOME 3.22 SDK is used to build applications that use the GNOME 3.22 runtime.
 The rest of this guide uses this SDK and runtime for its examples.
 To do this, download the repository GPG key and then add the repository that contains the runtime and SDK:

   <pre>
-  <span class="unselectable">$ </span>wget https://sdk.gnome.org/keys/gnome-sdk.gpg
-  <span class="unselectable">$ </span>flatpak remote-add --gpg-import=gnome-sdk.gpg gnome https://sdk.gnome.org/repo/
+  <span class="unselectable">$ </span>flatpak remote-add --from gnome https://sdk.gnome.org/gnome.flatpakrepo
   </pre>

   You can now download and install the runtime and SDK.
 (If you have already completed the tutorial on the Flatpak homepage, you will already have the runtime installed)

   <pre>
-  <span class="unselectable">$ </span>flatpak install gnome org.gnome.Platform 3.22
-  <span class="unselectable">$ </span>flatpak install gnome org.gnome.Sdk 3.22
+  <span class="unselectable">$ </span>flatpak install gnome org.gnome.Platform//3.22 org.gnome.Sdk//3.22
   </pre>

   This might be a good time to try installing an application and having a look 'under the hood'.
 To do this, you need to add a repository that contains applications.
 In this case we are going to use the gnome-apps repository and install gedit:

   <pre>
-  <span class="unselectable">$ </span>flatpak remote-add --gpg-import=gnome-sdk.gpg gnome-apps https://sdk.gnome.org/repo-apps/
+  <span class="unselectable">$ </span>flatpak remote-add --from gnome-apps https://sdk.gnome.org/gnome-apps.flatpakrepo
-  <span class="unselectable">$ </span>flatpak install gnome-apps org.gnome.gedit stable
+  <span class="unselectable">$ </span>flatpak install gnome-apps org.gnome.gedit
   </pre>

   You can now use the following command to get a shell in the 'devel sandbox':